alyssadicarlo/about-me/README.md

 # About Me

-This project was created for a pre-assignment for the Digital Crafts May 2021 online bootcamp.
+This project was created for a prerequisite assignment for the Digital Crafts May 2021 online bootcamp.

 ![screenshot](https://github.com/alyssadicarlo/about-me/blob/master/images/screenshot.png)